"Kenji Miyazawa Fairy Tale Village" in Hanamaki City is a fun learning facility where you can enjoy the world of Kenji's stories! [Iwate Prefecture]

 Fairy Path Light-up

-"Fairy Path" is a path surrounded by magnolia, walnut, and wild pear trees, and you will walk along a path where train poles march under the moonlight.
+"Fairy Path"is a path surrounded by trees such as magnolias, walnuts, and wild pears, and you walk along it as if telegraph poles are marching in the moonlight.

 There is a bench along the way, and if you sit on it, the story of Ihatov will suddenly come to you.
 Crystals are scattered all over the path, and you will feel as if you have entered a dream world